PneumonoIsNotAvailable/Umbrellas/README.md

 ### Features

-Umbrellas shield you from any sky/rain-related effects, for example zombies burning in the daylight, or players playing as Enderians with the Origins mod.
+Umbrellas shield you from any sky or rain-related effects, for example zombies burning in the daylight, or players playing as Enderians with the Origins mod.
 They use up durability while doing so (can be disabled in config).

 Looms can be used to decorate Umbrellas, like banners.
 There are also several special umbrellas, such as a flowering azalea, or a giant jellyfish.